Law Library Collections Policies

 - Monograph purchase requests related to an area of law with recent publication dates are preferred.
 Older materials will be obtained via interlibrary loan in lieu of purchasing.

 - Digital materials such as databases or online archives are usually not fungible, and we understand that a particular database might be critical for a faculty research or teaching initiative.
 Within the confines of our budget and procurement regulations, we will investigate and negotiate for access to such a resource.
 It is preferred that these databases are as open as possible for our patrons’ use, meaning that the database will have unlimited simultaneous users and be available via IP access to those in the law school IP range.
-However, we will investigate a single user access point for a Law Faculty member if multiple users would be cost-prohibitive.

 - Practitioners' materials are purchased selectively for federal and New York jurisdictions, with an emphasis on maintaining the New York Alcove as a valuable resource for the various user groups and communities we serve.